ESR-NZ/covid_in_wastewater/README.md

 # Aotearoa Wastewater Surveillance Programme

-This git repo provides data sets used to support The Institution of Environmental Science & Research (ESR) [wastewater surveillance programme](https://www.esr.cri.nz/our-expertise/covid-19-response/wastewater-testing-results) testing for SARS-CoV-2 and [wastewater dashboard](https://esr-cri.shinyapps.io/wastewater/).
+This git repo provides data sets used to support The Institute of Environmental Science & Research (ESR) [wastewater surveillance programme](https://www.esr.cri.nz/our-expertise/covid-19-response/wastewater-testing-results) testing for SARS-CoV-2 and [wastewater dashboard](https://esr-cri.shinyapps.io/wastewater/).
 We provide wastewater SARS-CoV-2 concentrations, associated clinical case data and geographic metadata.

 Funding for the dashboard and data repository was provided by the [Ministry of Health](https://www.health.govt.nz/).